Dialogues between International and Public Law

 BIICL and Melbourne Law School jointly held a conference on Dialogues between International and Public Law in London on 30 June - 01 July 2016.
 It was convened by Jill Barrett, Arthur Watts Senior Research Fellow in Public International Law, BIICL, in collaboration with Laureate Professor Emeritus Cheryl Saunders AO, Melbourne Law School.
 A detailed report of the conference proceedings is available: View Document.

-Visiting Fellowship and Internship programme
+Visiting Fellowship and Volunteer Researcher programme

 BIICL has been delighted to welcome Visiting Research Fellows and JD and post-graduate law students from Melbourne Law School to participate in the Arthur Watts Fellowship's programme of public international law research since 2012.

 This relationship has enabled Melbourne Law School Professors and other Senior Academics to conduct their research at the Institute and develop collaborative projects with the Arthur Watts Senior Research Fellow and other BIICL staff.
 Melbourne Law School JD and post-graduate students come as volunteer researchers where they participate in the Fellowship's programme and enhance their research skills in public international law.